Everyone has been talking about MLOps for over a year now. I looked around for how the lifecycle and processes have evolved.

 But the nature of data, processing, and applications has changed significantly:

 - Scale: The amount of data analyzed has increased manifolds.

 - Widespread Use: ML-powered applications are part of our daily lives and we critically depend on them.

 - Batch vs. Online: The models were used earlier in batch mode to draw insights and guide business decisions.
 Now more models are deployed to serve inference at scale.

 The evolution can be roughly divided into 3 eras (timelines are overlapping):

-- Data Warehouse Era: ETL pipelines brought data from operational systems to a data warehouse and data marts, and data was mined thereafter.
+- Batch Era: ETL pipelines brought data from operational systems to data warehouses and data marts, and data was mined thereafter.

 - MLOps Era: Making it easy for everyone to deploy online models continuously.

 You can call it ancient times.
-Internet was still in the nascent stages.
+The internet was still in the nascent stages.
 Most enterprise applications were generating and processing data in batches.